yellowdog/python-examples/README.md

 The JSON specification used to define each type of resource can be found by inspecting the YellowDog Platform REST API documentation at https://docs.yellowdog.co/api.

-For example, to obtain the JSON schema for creating a Compute Source Template, take a look at the REST API call for adding a new Compute Source template: https://docs.yellowdog.co/api/?spec=Compute%20API#tag/compute/post/compute/templates/sources.
+For example, to obtain the JSON schema for creating a Compute Source Template, take a look at the REST API models for the Compute API: https://docs.yellowdog.ai/api?spec=Compute%20API.

 When using the `yd-create` and `yd-remove` commands, note that an additional property `resource` must be supplied, to identify the type of resource being specified.
 The `"resource"` property can take the following values: